wipash/sean.mcgrath.nz/content/post/GitHub-AAD-Export.md

    az ad app permission admin-consent --id 11111111-1111-1111-1111-111111111111
    ```

 4. Now we come to the OIDC (federated credentials) configuration.
-This establishes a trust between Azure AD and the GitHub identity provider, so that we don't need to maintain a secret or certificate on the GitHub side in order to authenticate to this application.
+This establishes a trust between Entra and the GitHub identity provider, so that we don't need to maintain a secret or certificate on the GitHub side in order to authenticate to this application.
 [Microsoft's documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation-create-trust-github) has more info.

    As this feature is still in preview, `az` cli doesn't yet have a specific command to configure it.
 We can still use `az`, it's just a little more convoluted.
-This step might make more sense to configure using the Azure AD web interface.
+This step might make more sense to configure using the Entra web interface.

    You will need to use your app's `objectId` rather than the `appId` that we've been using so far.